Terre d'Hermès

 Terre d'Hermès is a fragrance launched by French luxury brand Hermès in March 2006.
-It was created by Jean-Claude Ellena, who was the exclusive in-house perfumier of Hermès.
+It was created by Jean-Claude Ellena, who was the exclusive in-house perfumer of Hermès.

 Overview

 Jean Claude Ellena, who was formerly the master perfumier for Hermès, claims that his inspiration for Terre d'Hermès was French author Jean Giono, who, Ellena claims "He is a man who loves the richness of nature".